ypk/ontrack-techtest/README.md

 Once the server is up and running, the webapp can be accessible via the url `http://localhost:3000/` By default all routes on the server result in `404` except for the `/` which redirects the page to `/books/1` where `1` is the `pageNumber` for pagination.

 You can select the number of items to display on the page by selecting the `itemsPerPage` dropdown on the page in `Settings` accordion.
-Alternatively, you can also search for a free text in the search field next to te `itemsPerPage` dropdown, which populates the filter and displays the result.
+Alternatively, you can also search or filter by using free text in the search field next to te `itemsPerPage` dropdown, which populates the filter and displays the result.

 # NOTE